Overnight Steel Cut Oats

 - 1 cup steel cut oats

 - 2 cups skim milk (or non-dairy milk such as almond milk or coconut milk)

 - 2 cups water

-- 1 tablespoon agave nectar
+- 1 tablespoon agave nectar or maple syrup

 - 1 teaspoon vanilla extract